 Information's relevance goes together with human readability.
-A cartographic representation of areas through accessibility heat maps offers the possibility to easy locate places characterized by high level of accessibility for the users and places.
+A cartographic representation of areas through accessibility heat maps offers the possibility to easy locate places characterized by high level of accessibility.
 Nonetheless visual inspection of a cartographic heat map leaves also the possibility for further definition of accessibility indexes, which may arise as considerations about the colored areas' distribution around cities.
-Some examples of this powerful data visualization tools appear in Figures 1.2, and well describe the thesis final objective contribution within the MEP project.
+Some examples of this powerful data visualization tools appear in Figures 1.2, and well describe the thesis final contribution within the MEP project.